 The white-fronted amazon nests in tree cavities.
 Their breeding season starts in February and ends in June/July.
 The female will lay an average of 3 to 4 white eggs.
 Eggs are incubated for about 26 days and chicks leave the nest at the age of about 60 days from hatching.

-They consume fruits, sedes, nuts, grains, flower buds, and sprouting leaves.
+They feed on fruits, seeds, nuts, grains, flower buds and sprouting leaves.

 This species occurs from the south of Mexico to the west of Costa Rica.
 They are frequently seen in Macaw Mountain.